-Current ACC Individual Fellowship grantee, Cheng-Han Wu, is a dramaturg, playwright, translator, and critic from Taiwan.
+Current ACC Individual Fellowship grantee, Cheng-Han WU (ACC 2022), is a dramaturg, playwright, translator, and critic from Taiwan.
 He received his MFA in Dramaturgy and Dramatic Criticism from the School of Drama at Yale and teaches at National Taiwan University (NTU).
 He also organizes the Musical Theatre Writing Program at Taipei Performing Arts Center and serves as the Regional Managing Editor for The Theatre Times and the Programming Director for PLAYground, the first new work development center in Taiwan.

 He recently sat down with ACC’s Marketing and Communications Manager, Caroline Lim, to speak about his ongoing Fellowship experience in New York.